SUBSCRIBE TO OUR NEWSLETTER

 For example, you might start out with a set of themes you’re interested in analyzing: Analytics, Stakeholders, Engagement.
 As you look through your data, you assign these codes wherever they appear.

 Although deductive coding is quicker and easier than inductive coding, be mindful of bias.
 With a predefined set of codes, it’s easy to become blind to other major themes that may come up in your actual data set; don’t focus so hard on proving your own hypothesis that you miss them.

 Often, researchers prefer to use a hybrid approach of both deductive and inductive analysis; this way, you ensure that your pre-defined research questions are answered while remaining open to any new themes that might emerge along the way.

-You can do quantitative coding using Google Sheets, Excel, or—if you’re a glutton for punishment—by hand.
+You can do qualitative coding using Google Sheets, Excel, or—if you’re a glutton for punishment—by hand.
 But if you’re handling an especially large dataset or simply want to streamline the process as much as possible, here are some great automatic coding tools you can try:

 The data that comes from qualitative research—quantitative research’s ‘touchy-feely’ counterpart—is sometimes dismissed for having a higher risk of bias and subjectivity.

 Using qualitative coding in your approach to analysis, you can standardize the quantitative data you collect, limiting (but not eliminating) bias and improving both the reliability and the replicability of your insights.